SEARCH

 6. How can you keep crows out of a birdbath?

 It’s always a struggle to attract the birds you want and deter the ones you don’t.
-I have never head of a way to specifically deter crows.
+I have never heard of a way to specifically deter crows.
 The only option might be to remove the birdbath for a few weeks and see if the crows move on to other playgrounds.

 5. How can you keep birds out of porch rafters?